daniel-toberman/Thesis/research_summary.md

 ## Executive Summary

 This research pivoted from automotive environment failures (which proved intractable for classical methods) to **microphone array geometry robustness**.
-We discovered that CRNN exhibits catastrophic failure (65.8% failure rate) when tested on array geometries different from training (12cm vs 6cm), while maintaining excellent performance on its training geometry.
+We discovered that CRNN exhibits catastrophic failure when tested on array geometries different from training: 12cm array shows 63.3° MAE / 54° median (90.5% failure rate), while 18cm array shows 48.9° MAE / 37° median (85.4% failure rate), compared to 4.8° MAE / 3° median on the 6cm training geometry.
+The non-linear degradation pattern (18cm performs better than 12cm despite being farther from training) suggests complex acoustic feature dependencies.
 This geometric brittleness creates a clear opportunity for hybrid systems: CRNN handles trained geometry configurations, while SRP-PHAT rescues cases with different array setups.
-We've achieved 80% failure detection using confidence metrics and are optimizing SRP parameters to reduce MAE from 70° to ~21° for effective fallback.
+We've achieved 80% failure detection using confidence metrics and are optimizing SRP parameters to achieve 21.5° MAE / 4.5° median for effective fallback.

 ## Key Findings